-For more details of how it works on your machines, see System Layout.
+For more details of how the agent works on your machines, see System Layout.

 Agent configuration is minimal and done via /etc/opt/hg-agent/hg-agent.conf.
 This is used to generate more complete configuration for diamond in /var/opt/hg-agent/diamond.conf.

-You can find the right values for these on your Hosted Graphite account page, but they should be filled in automatically by the simple install process above.
+You can find the right value for this on your Hosted Graphite account page, but it should be filled in automatically by the simple install process above.

-If your system requires a proxy to get HTTPS access to the Internet, you can add it here:
+If your system requires a proxy to get HTTPS access to the Internet:

-Logs are in /var/log/hg-agent: you can see the metrics generated by diamond in archive.log, as well as the various daemon logs supervisord.log, diamond.log, and periodic.log, e.g.
+Logs are in /var/log/hg-agent: you can see the metrics generated by diamond in archive.log, as well as the various daemon logs supervisord.log, diamond.log, periodic.log, and forwarder.log e.g.